Qing or Manchu Dynasty 清朝 1644 - 1911 - the end of Emperors

 The map above shows the full area of Qing control established in the early years of the empire in gold and light orange, it nearly matched the vast territories of the Mongol dynasty.
 The green area became effectively independent during late Qing times, while the pink area was lost to foreign countries.
 Nepal and Burma were lost to Britain.
 Vietnam and Laos were taken into French Indo-China.
 As a result of two wars with Japan, China lost suzerainty over Korea, Taiwan and then Manchuria (Japanese controlled territory in light purple).

 For the first ten years of Manchu rule they only controlled northern China, south of the Yangzi there remained Ming Chinese ruled territory with only nodding acquiescence to the new northern regime.
 A revolt in the south by Wu Sangui ➚ to re-establish Chinese rule in the north began in 1673, it rumbled on for eight years before the Manchus wiped out the whole Wu family that had declared themselves Emperors of the 'Greater Zhou dynasty'.
 The Qing forces used brutal reprisals against the rebels, including the massacre of most of the population of Yangzhou, Jiangsu in 1645.
 Ming loyalist GuoxingyeKoxinga WG held out against Qing conquest until 1683 from a power base in Fujian and then Taiwan.
+It is believed that the Triad ➚ secret societies had their origin among Ming loyalists.

 The population of China had doubled since the Song dynasty to an incredible 200 million by 1762.
 This rapidly increased to 395 million in 1830; the pressure on resources by sheer weight of numbers weakened the Qing's ability to feed the people and maintain peaceful rule.